City Bike Faceoff

 Traditional city bikes like Achielle tend to be very stable but not terribly agile.
 That's because they were designed for short trips though the bike lanes of Amsterdam.
 In cities that lack bike lanes there is more high-stakes contingency that needs to be handled; a better handling bike keeps you safe in dodgy situations.
 Some answer this with high agility bikes like Pure Fix fixed gears.
 These feel fast and fun but you need to be pretty confident and a more aggressive to ride one.

-Brands like Pure City tend to be a bit more agile than they are stable while next-generation city bikes like Simcoe and Fahrradmanufaktur all hold a nice balance between the two.
-That's because these bikes were designed for larger cities with more sprawl, and for a rider who wants a durable, better handling city bike that can also multitask longer recreational rides.
+Brands like Pure City tend to be a bit more agile than they are stable while next-generation city bikes like Fahrradmanufaktur all hold a nice balance between the two.
+That's because bikes like Fahrradmanufaktur were designed for larger cities with more sprawl, and for a rider who wants a durable, better handling city bike that can also multitask longer recreational rides.
 These bikes keep your centre of gravity low to the ground while engineering agility into the front end of the bike and stability into the rear.
-These bikes handle much like modern hybrids, and that's why these bikes also make terrific recreational bikes outside of the city.
+A Fahrradmanufaktur handles much like a modern Devinci hybrid bike, and that's why these bikes also make terrific recreational bikes outside of the city.

 There's a bike out there for you!

 If you're riding longer distances and want your bike to multitask both city and recreation there are increasingly more and more options available.
 On the inexpensive side you can simply buy a Devinci hybrid - they are one of the few hybrids with wheels and frames strong enough for the city - but you will suffer more maintenance as well as laundry costs (since you can't cover the chain on a derailleur equipped bike).
-If you're willing to invest, bikes like the Devinci Cartier Nexus is a remarkable bike as is Fahrradmanufaktur.
-The Cartier Nexus tends to bit more tweaked to commuters who are ok with changing their clothes at work while Fahrradmanufaktur bikes hold the perfect balance of recreational and city riding.
+The best option, what we like to call the most investment-grade bike is a Fahrradmanufaktur, these bikes can multitask city and recreational for life and without compromise.
+Your clothing stays clean, the parts are low maintenance, and the geometry is at-once upright but also perfectly tuned for longer rides on days off.